ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/02-practical-examples.md

 Even if looking at a single page takes only a millisecond, going through them all would take years.
 To handle this challenge, we need smart ways to store and search through the data.

-Let’s consider a simpler version of this problem.
+Let's consider a simpler version of this problem.
 Suppose we use an array that connects keywords to lists of related web pages.
 A basic approach would be to go through the array one element at a time until we find the keyword.
 This works, but it becomes very slow as the array grows larger.